CAFAudit/audit-service/docs/pages/en-us/Architecture.md

 #### Tenant Index

 On an audited application's first call to the Audit library, an index is created for the tenant if it does not already exist.
-The tenant index naming scheme is `<tenantId>_audit` and it holds applications' audit events that belong to the tenant.
+The tenant index naming scheme is `<tenantId>_audit` and it holds application audit events that belong to the tenant.

 ##### Index Type Mappings